-Published on Dezember 1st, 2010 | by Gerald0
+Published on December 1st, 2010 | by Gerald0

-Wikileaks.
-The Revolution has Begun and it is Digitised.While the whole world is discussing Wikileak’s impact I am currently more interested whether Julian Assange is going to become Time’s Person of the Year or – alternatively – will
+While the whole world is discussing Wikileak’s impact I am currently more interested whether Julian Assange is going to become Time’s Person of the Year or – alternatively – will

 My favourite leak is that US and UK diplomats are shitting bricks about the current state of Pakistan and the fate of its ever growing nuclear arsenal.
 Oh really?
 I’ve been shitting about that since 2003.
 It’s only a shocking revelation because the media never reports it.
 So when we find out that diplomats have no idea who controls the nukes there, that 100,000 Pakistani personnel are involved in the nuclear program there and the Taliban captured the Swat valley with collusion from Islamacists in the Pakastani military and government, you know that smuggled chunk of highly enriched uranium is gonna go on the market in some scumbag Albanian dive bar very soon.